 Excellent campsites dot this hike’s length, including campsites near the stunning, long-range views at the Big Cedar Mountain summit.
-Backpack in to one of the many campsites along the Appalachian Trail (view the trail map for locations) – or camp at Woody Gap at one of the sites near the parking area.
-All campsites on the Appalachian Trail are first-come, first-camp.
-Plan your hike to grab a campsite early for the best pick of sites – and be prepared to backpack further than planned if your choice site is already taken.
+Backpack to one of the many campsites along the Appalachian Trail (view the trail map for locations) – or camp at Woody Gap at one of the sites near the parking area.
+All campsites on the Appalachian Trail are first-come, first-camp, so start your hike early the best pick of the campsites.

 The campsites are located in the Blood Mountain Wilderness, where black bear have been recently active.
 Overnight food storage in a bear-resistant canister is required at campsites on the Appalachian Trail from Jarrard Gap to Neels Gap from March 1 through June 1.
 Use of a bear-resistant canister is recommended year round throughout the Blood Mountain Wilderness.
 And due to heavy campsite use near Blood Mountain, campfires are prohibited on the AT from Jarrard Gap to Neels Gap.